Judo for Peace

 They did so in Tokyo before the IJF World Championships.

 On September 19, 2018, one day prior to that year’s Judo World Championships, the IJF hosted its inaugural conference on gender equity in the Hilton Hotel in Azerbaijan’s capital Baku.

 The conference was chaired by Allan.

-In her motivational speech, Biró, member of the Romanian Parliament, informed the attendants of an important lesson one of her mentors once taught her; don’t try to do what everybody does, do something that is hard, something that you need courage to do.
+In her motivational speech, Biró, a member of the Romanian Parliament, informed the attendants of an important lesson one of her mentors once taught her: "don’t try to do what everybody does, do something that is hard, something that you need courage to do".

 Čorak, President of the Croatian Judo Federation, gave some interesting feedback about an IJF survey conducted in 2017 regarding the position of women in National Judo Federations (NJFs).